danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 end
 ```

 The `test_clock: test_clock.id` parameter on the customer is the critical link.
-Without it, the customer exists independently of the clock, and advancing time won't affect them — no events fire, no emails appear, and there's no error to tell you why.
-Everything that should live inside the simulation must be created after the clock and linked to it.
-This same association is also what makes cleanup automatic: when you delete the clock, Stripe automatically deletes everything attached to it.
+Without it, the customer exists independently of the clock and advancing time won't affect them.

-Notice the customer starts with a valid card.
-We need the initial subscription to succeed — just like a real customer whose card works fine at first.

 Next we create a subscription for this customer: